Equation#

 This attribute allows to assign equations to stages in a stochastic

 program or other block structured model.
-Its current use is limited to
+Similar to variable attributes

 Note that all properties except for .scale